ibm-cloud-docs/openwhisk/bluemix_cli.md

 }
 ```

-From here, you can see that the credentials for this conversation service (along with any other credentials for other service types) belong to a parameter named `__bx_creds`, that can now be used from within the action code as any other bound parameter can be used.
-The action picks the first available conversation service which includes the first set of credentials defined in that service.
+From here, you can see that the credentials for this conversation service (along with any other credentials for other service types) belong to a parameter named `__bx_creds`, that can now be used from within the Action code as any other bound parameter can be used.
+The Action picks the first available conversation service which includes the first set of credentials defined in that service.

-For further information about passing parameters to an action, and how credentials are affected when performing an `action update` operation, see the following document [Create and invoke actions](openwhisk_actions.html#openwhisk_pass_params).
+For further information about passing parameters to an Action, and how credentials are affected when performing an `action update` operation, see the following document [Create and invoke Actions](openwhisk_actions.html#openwhisk_pass_params).

 The `wsk service` command supports the following two flags: